 If you do feel the urge to blow town for, say, Bhutan, or a bike trip around Sardinia, contact Nadine at Maritime Travel, Park Lane.
 She gets me places.

-Call it H3N2, the grippe, walking pneumonia, consumption, or just the fucking flu – but it's ugly – and it seems to like it here, I say, waving my hands in front of my body like a touchless car wash.
+Call it H3N2, the grippe, walking pneumonia, consumption, or just the freakin' flu – but it's ugly – and it seems to like it here, I say, waving my hands in front of my body like a touchless car wash.
 But I am looking on the bright side, and this mucus madness has given me an excuse for curling up with Jerry Seinfeld and his cough-syrupy delightful, Comedians in Cars Getting Coffee.